saumyasingh9/AWS-CLOUD-COST-OPTIMISATION-PROJECT/README.md

 The Lambda function fetches all EBS snapshots owned by the same account ('self') and also retrieves a list of active EC2 instances (running and stopped).
 For each snapshot, it checks if the associated volume (if exists) is not associated with any active instance.
 If it finds a stale snapshot, it deletes it, effectively optimizing storage costs.

+I also Applied IAM roles and fine-grained policies to enforce least-privilege access, securing Lambda interactions with EBS and CloudWatch.

+Automated the scheduling of cleanup tasks through CloudWatch Events, ensuring snapshots were managed without manual intervention.

 ..